solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Prerequisites

-Please complete the instructions for [working with Flexible Server in MySQL Workbench.](03_06_Query_MySQL_Workbench.md) Utilize version 8.0.26 as you complete the guide to ensure compatibility with Single Server.
+Please complete the instructions for [working with Flexible Server in MySQL Workbench.]
+Utilize version 8.0.26 as you complete the guide to ensure compatibility with Single Server.

 Moreover, download Postman, a popular REST client.
 If you are more comfortable with another utility, such as `curl`, feel free to use it